 If you have a large enough budget, you can use influencer marketing to generate UGC through sponsored content or brand mentions.
 But, that strategy takes a lot of money and it means finding the right influencer for your brand.
 For instance, Kim Kardashian charges as much as $500,000 for a sponsored post to her 100+ million followers.
 Obviously, influencers come in all shapes and sizes so you might find an influencer you can afford.

 Gifts are another way to delight customers.
-Here are some gifts you can add to a purchase without breaking the bank while you encourage UGC with something sharable.
+Here are some gifts you can add to a purchase without breaking the bank while you generate UGC with something sharable.

 Giving people free tote bags or reusable shopping bags with your branding is a masterstroke.
 This is a product that people use every single day, allowing everyone who encounters them to see your brand.
 You’ve made their lives easier, and that means hundreds of people will see your brand logo.
 Think about it, a customer goes to work on the train, carrying stuff in this free bag.
 Instantly, you’ve got eyes on your brand.
 Now, imagine the impact when loads of customers do the same thing!